DNA Cloning of Mammals: Not Always Perfect Twins

 Somatic Cell Nuclear Transfer

-The biggest difference between somatic cell nuclear transfer and artificial embryo twinning is where they get their DNA.
+The most significant difference between somatic cell nuclear transfer and artificial embryo twinning is where they get their DNA.
 A clone developed from artificial embryo twinning takes its chromosomes from a mother and a father.
-A clone from the somatic cell nuclear transfer gets all its chromosomes from one organism, making it an exact replica of its 'donor parent.'
-Somatic cell nuclear transfer is also referred to as reproductive cloning.
-Reproductive cloning is accomplished by a scientist taking a somatic cell from an adult.
-A somatic cell is basically any cell that is not an egg or sperm.
-The reason for this is because an egg or sperm only have half the amount of chromosomes as a somatic cell, which is only half the amount of chromosomes any given species needs to develop.
+A clone from the somatic cell nuclear transfer gets all its chromosomes from one organism, making it a replica of its 'donor parent.'
+Somatic cell nuclear transfer is the same as reproductive cloning.
+A scientist accomplishes reproductive cloning by taking a somatic cell from an adult.
+A somatic cell is any cell that is not an egg or sperm.
+The reason for this is because an egg or sperm only has half the amount of chromosomes as a somatic cell, which is only half the amount of chromosomes any given species needs to develop.

 Scientists will then take the nucleus out of the somatic cell and place it into an egg that has had its nucleus removed.
 The reason they do this is that the nucleus is much like the brain of the cell.
-It contains all chromosomes that are needed in DNA.
-The DNA tells the cell how to form, what the person will look like, how they will develop and all other pertinent information.
-By taking the nucleus out of an egg cell, and replacing it with a nucleus that has all the chromosomes, the egg acts like a fertilized egg and becomes a zygote.
-It will then develop with the exact information as the 'donor parent.'
-This causes the new cell to become the clone of the 'donor parent' making them genetically identical.
+It contains all chromosomes needed in DNA.
+The DNA tells the cell how to form, what the person will look like, how they will develop, and all other pertinent information.
+By replacing the nucleus from an egg cell with a nucleus that has all the chromosomes, the egg acts like a fertilized egg, forming a zygote.
+It will then develop with the exact information as the 'donor parent,' which causes the new cell to become the clone of the 'donor parent,' making them genetically identical.

 This new cell will then be implanted into a surrogate mother who will carry the baby until delivery.
 Unfortunately, less than 10 percent of all implanted somatic cell transfers survive.
 Some species are also more resistant to being cloned than others, as scientists have had more success with certain animals.